 A senior research fellow at the University of Bristol was part of a veterinary team that observed a seal slaughter in Newfoundland in 2007.
 He reported “widespread disregard for the requirements of Canada’s marine mammal regulations” and sealers who did not check for vital signs before skinning the seals.
 Nearly half of the seals documented by the team showed “some response to stimuli after being hooked and dragged,” and the majority of seals who were shot were not immediately killed by the first bullet.(5)

 Seal products are banned in the U.S., and the U.S. Senate has unanimously passed a resolution calling for an end to the seal slaughter in Canada.(6,7) After Russian Prime Minister Vladimir Putin declared the seal slaughter a “bloody practice,” Russia banned the slaughter of harp seals under 1 year of age.(8) Calling the seal slaughter “inherently inhumane,” a European Parliament committee endorsed a bill to ban the trade in seal products from member countries, which the European Union subsequently approved (except for Canadian Inuit items traded for cultural, education, or ceremonial purposes).(9,10) Citing “public moral concerns” about the hunt, the World Trade Organization upheld the EU ban in 2013 and recommended that the exceptions be “revised.”(11)

 What You Can Do

-Canadian Senator Mac Harb has introduced legislation to phase-out the commercial seal slaughter.
-Although the bill was defeated in 2013, you can still help seals by contacting Canadian lawmakers and asking them to support ending the seal hunt.
+Canadian Senator Mac Harb introduced legislation to phase-out the commercial seal slaughter.
+Although the bill was defeated in 2013, you can still help seals by contacting Canadian lawmakers and asking them to support ending the seal slaughter.

 The Senate of Canada